Privacy notice

 How long we keep your information

-Your information will then be disposed of in the most secure manner possible.
+We will then dispose your information in the most secure manner possible.

 Your data protection rights